PostHog/posthog.com/contents/docs/user-guides/group-analytics.md

 To make use of group analytics, you need to update your event capture code.
 See the sections below for how to set it up depending on how you are sending data to PostHog.

-The following examples use `company_id` as a group type and `id:5` as the group key.
+The following examples use `company` as a group type and `id:5` as the group key.
 Replace these with your particular values.

+> **Tip:** Use a singular form of the group name throughout ingestion.

 ### [posthog-js](https://posthog.com/docs/integrate/client/js)